Wolves - Leeds: How to watch, injury news, start time, odds, prediction

 Team news

-Leeds are without Rodrigo, Ian Poveda, Robin Koch, Adam Forshaw, Gaetano Berardi and Diego Llorente, while they are sweating on the fitness of Kalvin Phillips and Mateusz Klich.
+Leeds are without Rodrigo, Kalvin Phillips, Ian Poveda, Robin Koch, Adam Forshaw, Gaetano Berardi due to injury, while Diego Llorente and Mateusz Klich are fit.

 Wolves continue to be cautious with Raul Jimenez as he continues his recovery, while they hope to have Willy Boly and Daniel Podence back soon as they have been missing in recent weeks.